 We draw on expert professional guidelines for the services the Care Home provides.
-In pursuit of the best possible care, we will do the following.
+In pursuit of the best possible care we will do the following.

-- Produce with each resident, regularly update, and thoroughly implement a service user plan of care, based on an initial and then continuing assessment. - Seek to meet or arrange for appropriate professionals to meet the healthcare needs of each resident. - Establish and maintain safe and effective policies and procedures for the administration, storage and disposal of residents' medicines. - Take steps to safeguard residents' privacy and dignity in all aspects of the delivery of health and personal care.
+- Produce with each resident, regularly update, and thoroughly implement a service user plan of care, based on an initial and then continuing assessment. - Seek to meet or arrange for appropriate professionals to meet the healthcare needs of each resident.

-Treat with special care residents who are dying, and sensitively assist them and their relatives at the time of death.
+- Establish and carry out careful procedures for the administration of residents' medicines. - Take steps to safeguard residents' privacy and dignity in all aspects of the delivery of health and personal care. - Treat with special care residents who are dying, and sensitively assist them and their relatives at the time of death.